What exactly is COSHH?

 Exposure to Eyes

-Eyes can be exposed to a plethora of different hazardous substances especially if those at risk work in an industrial style environment.
-Many of these substances can be extremely hazardous to the eyes and even cause a temporary loss of vision or in the worst-case scenario; irreversible blindness.
+Eyes can be exposed to different hazardous substances especially if workers are in an industrial environment.
+Many of these substances can be extremely hazardous to the eyes and can even cause irreversible blindness.

-Injection may occur through the misuse of needles or if an accident takes places that involves broken glass or dangerously sharp objects.
-Hazardous substances can also enter the body via high pressure streams of liquid or gas.
+An injection can happen in different ways, such as the misuse of needles or a person coming in to contact with broken glass or dangerously sharp objects with a COSHH substance on them.
+Hazardous substances can also enter the body via high-pressure streams of liquid or gas.

 At Terra Firma 360, we are expert health and safety consultants and provide bespoke training to businesses.
 If you are unsure about any of the components of COSHH Regulations, then please get in touch with today!
 Call us on 020 7084 9629 or email firstname.lastname@example.org.